kstain/pandora/README.md

 ## Setup Instruction
 For Linux/Mac users, there're some simple script written by me.
 For windows users, however, you may imitate the way the shell scripts do, where the syntax could be a little bit different.

 ___You don't have to switch to Linux obligatorily.
 Just stay in the platform where you are comfortable with, where you're equipped with your familiar IDE or some other tools.
-That's also one of the benefits of using `docker`.___
+That's also one of the benefits of using `docker`.___ So as to the helper scripts, they can be simply rewritten in the syntax of `.bat`.

 ### Build Image
 Look into `build.sh`.
 You may modify `username` and `image` as you like.
 Then run it: